Monthly Tech-Tip from Tony Hansen SignUp

 Albany vs Alberta Slip melt

+This is a GLFL test, it employs a slipcast melt flow tester to show the flow patterns of two glazes (or materials), side-by-side.
 Albany Slip was a pure mined silty clay that, by itself, melted to a glossy dark brown glaze at cone 10R.
-By itself it was a tenmoku glaze.
-Alberta Slip is a recipe of mined clays and refined minerals designed to have the same chemistry, firing behavior and raw physical appearance (but not plasticity).
-This is a GBMF melt flow test showing them side-by-side.
+By itself it was a Tenmoku glaze at high temperatures.
+Alberta Slip is a recipe of mined clays with added refined minerals that give it a similar chemistry, firing behavior and raw physical appearance.
+As you can see, the melt fluidity is very similar.

 High B2O3 imparts better melt fluidity, but also fewer micro-bubbles